wandb/codesearchnet/README.md

 ## Project Overview

-  **CodeSearchNet** is a deep-learning based framework built on [TensorFlow](https://github.com/tensorflow/tensorflow) that we use to research the problem of code retrieval using natural language.
-This research is a continuation of some ideas presented [here](https://githubengineering.com/towards-natural-language-semantic-code-search/) and is a joint collaboration between GitHub and the [Deep Program Understanding](https://www.microsoft.com/en-us/research/project/program/) group at [Microsoft Research - Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).
-Our intent is to present and inspire research on an interesting and useful machine learning problem and to provide our data and code so our results are reproducible.

-  The goals of this repository are to provide the community with the following:
+  **CodeSearchNet** is a collection of datasets and a deep-learning framework built on [TensorFlow](https://github.com/tensorflow/tensorflow) that we use to research the problem of code retrieval using natural language.
+This research is a continuation of some ideas presented in this [blog post](https://githubengineering.com/towards-natural-language-semantic-code-search/) and is a joint collaboration between GitHub and the [Deep Program Understanding](https://www.microsoft.com/en-us/research/project/program/) group at [Microsoft Research - Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).
+Our intent is to present and provide a platform for this research to the community by providing the following:

-  1. Instructions for obtaining large corpora of relevant data
+  1. Instructions for obtaining a large corpora of relevant data
   2. A modeling framework and training code to reproduce our results
   3. Baseline evaluation metrics and utilities
   4. Links to pre-trained models